-Included for architectural value as a well preserved late 19th century non-conformist church designed by a prominent local architects practicing in Ipswich in the 19th century, Eade and Johns; historic interest illustrating the religious beliefs of the growing suburban community to the west of the town and prominence of non-conformism; landmark value as dominant street scape building occupying a prominent corner position which contrasts the domestic scale of architecture surrounding the site.
+Included for architectural value as a well preserved late 19th century non-conformist church designed by prominent local architects practicing in Ipswich in the 19th century, Eade and Johns; historic interest illustrating the religious beliefs of the growing suburban community to the west of the town and prominence of non-conformism; landmark value as dominant street scape building occupying a prominent corner position which contrasts the domestic scale of architecture surrounding the site.

-328a-328b Bramford Road - draft text of proposed entry for inclusion in 2020
+328a-328b Bramford Road

-Construction date 1883
+Construction Date 1883

 Architect

 Original use Residential

 Current use Residential

 Ward Westgate

 Easting 614508

 Northing 245559

-Year added to Local List 2020
+Year added to Local List 2021

-Pleasant pair of 19th century semi-detached dwellings set back from Bramford Road by generous front gardens, set behind the building line established by the later terracing.
+Pleasant pair of 19th century semidetached dwellings set back from Bramford Road by generous front gardens, set behind the building line established by the later terracing.
 Red brick with ground floor canted bays with a shared porch canopy with decorative ironwork brackets.
 Small hipped dormers with finials, whilst the first floor windows within the shared central gable are also topped with ball finials.
 Terracotta detailing to gable, which bears the date 1883.
 Pitched slate roof with a decorative clay ridge tile.
 Terracotta relief positioned adjacent to the front entrance.
 Bounded along Bramford Road by recent red brick garden walls.

-Included for historical/evidential value illustrating an earlier phase of growth which predates surrounding lengths of terraced houses, amplified by the set back nature of the buildings; aesthetic value through use of architectural detailing and decoration which is well-preserved by this pair of 19th century dwellings.
+Included for historical/evidential value illustrating an earlier phase of growth which predates surrounding lengths of terraced houses, amplified by the set back nature of the buildings; aesthetic value through use of architectural detailing and decoration which is wellpreserved by this pair of 19th century dwellings.